 UNEP GPML is a digital, open-source, multi-stakeholder platform that compiles different resources, connects stakeholders and integrates data to guide action on key environmental issues globally.
 All stages in the plastic life cycle are covered by the database, with policies that span a number of regions and geographic areas.

+These recommendations were last updated December 2022.
 To share other papers or databases with relevant policies targeting plastic policies that could be added to this list, please contact Rachel Karasik.